 You shouldn't worry about affording University of California - Riverside; 82.0% of their students obtain financial assistance.
 With its low net price and fantastic academic programs, University of California - Riverside is a good value, attaining a position of #5 in California.
 If you are considering learning more, you will find every one of University of California - Riverside's rankings here.

 It is hard to beat University of California - Los Angeles if you wish to pursue Anthropology as a major.
 University of California - Los Angeles offers graduate degrees in anthropology for those interested in an advanced degree.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

-Every student pursuing a degree in Anthropology has to take a look at Stanford University.
-Stanford University offers graduate degrees in anthropology for those interested in an advanced degree.
+Any student pursuing a degree in Anthropology has to check out Brown University.
+Brown University offers graduate degrees in anthropology for those interested in an advanced degree.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.